Where to See the Best Christmas Lights in Philadelphia

 Inflatables and lights on Kimball

-One of the newer displays in the city, Christmas on Kimball enters its fifth year as a neighborhood favorite.
-With lights, projections, and lots of inflatables, it’s a great addition to any night looking at Christmas lights in Philadelphia.
-Location: 800 block of Kimball Street
+Christmas on Kimball enters its seventh year as a neighborhood favorite, and the display seems to grow every year.
+With lights, projections, and lots of inflatables, it’s a great addition to any night looking at lights.

 Miracle on South 13th Street